SeanSun6814/WaterfallExplorer/README.md

 To get started on `Windows`, [download lastest installer here](https://github.com/SeanSun6814/WaterfallExplorer/releases/tag/release).
 Run the installer.

 To get started on `Linux`, [download lastest app package here](https://github.com/SeanSun6814/WaterfallExplorer/releases/tag/release).
-Unzip the package, and run the executable in the terminal `./waterfallexplorer`.
+Unzip the package, and run the executable in the terminal `cd linux-unpacked && ./waterfallexplorer`.

 ## Compile from source